saurabh2mishra/airflow-notes/README.md

 # Where to go from here?

 An essential part of learning anything is to create a project.
-When we build something, we understand the working principle and its terminologies.
-However, we have touched almost everything we need to work on the Airflow project, but there are still many concepts we might need when we start building the actual project.
+When we build something, we understand the working principle and its terminologies the hard way.
-For example, dynamic dag and task creation (dag factory), deployment, monitoring etc. (this is the #todo work)
+We have touched almost everything which we need to work on any Airflow project but once we start coding, then again, we might need to come here to check the theory which we have covered above or if the complexity of the project demands some advanced concepts, then we also need to read them for example, dynamic dag and task creation (dag factory), deployment, monitoring etc. (this is the #todo work)

-So, let's create a project and put our learning in action by doing it 💪
+But for now, we are set to go.
+So, let's create a project and put our learning into action 💪

 Check out this GitHub repo for the project.
 [Airflow - Chapel Hill Survey Data Analysis](https://github.com/saurabh2mishra/airflow-chesdata-analysis)